wilcoxen-courses/e255-seaborn1/README.md

 1. Create dataframe `pv` by using `pd.read_pickle()` to read `"ca_csi_2020_pkl.zip"`.

-1. Print an informative message and then print the result of calling the `.info()` method on `pv`.
-The `.info()` method lists the name of each column, the column's count of non-null values, and the column's datatype.
+1. Print an informative message and then call the `.info()` method on `pv`.
+The `.info()` method prints the name of each column, the column's count of non-null values, and the column's datatype.

 1. Set up a list called `catvars` that includes the strings `'app_status'`, `'sector'`, `'state'`, `'inst_status'`, and `'type'`.
 All of these are categorical variables.